 You need so many points on this moccasin game to get the canoes.
 You need a certain amount of points in the innings of the game to get the horses.
 You'll need so many points to get the guns.
 The points you need are whatever you agree on, but generally higher bets have more points.
 The number of points you need depends on the valuation of what you're playing for.

 That's quite a game!

 The bet is stacked up there, right next to where we're playing.
-The group behind will be watching it.
+The group standing behind the players will be watching it.
 They pile it up in the one place.
 Everybody just throws everything in together, and whatever you win, you split up among the players on your side.
 You value everything you win, then you split it up.
 You split the valuation with those playing.
 They take whatever they want, and you tell them what you want.
 If you both want the same thing, you'll probably pull straws for it.
 They usually pull straws on certain things they want.
 Whoever wins with the straws will get the horses.
 And if they lose, why, they don't get them.

 When we split the other things up we just throw them into the bunch.
 Then the players on the winning team will pick out what they want.

 "Well, who wants the boat?